 Part 1: Transposition status of the NIS2 Directive

 Cullen International is tracking and comparing the progress made by the 27 EU member states in transposing the NIS2 Directive.
+The deadline for member states to transpose NIS2 was 17 October 2024.

 Part 2: Entities in scope and authorities that oversee compliance